 By default, PSPDFKit will parse annotations, including links, from the document.

-It’s possible to create a link annotation in the UI by either selecting text and tapping the link annotation symbol in the contextual menu, or by using the link tool on the annotation toolbar and selecting text or an arbitrary rectangular area on the page.
+It’s possible to create a link annotation in the UI either by selecting text and tapping the link annotation symbol in the contextual menu, or by using the link tool on the annotation toolbar and selecting text or an arbitrary rectangular area on the page.
 This will show a UI where you can choose between linking to a page in the current document or linking to a website.

 Additionally, you can change the background color of link annotation views via